puvie2005/PuvananBlogsite/docs/project.md

 <a href="puvie-code.ino" download="code">
   <img src="images/fp63.png" alt="model" width="200" height="200">
 </a>
-* This is my code that I have used for My Sysiphean Machine.
+* This is my code that I have used for My Sisyphean Machine.
 * I have explained the code above and refer to that if you have any problems!
 * Remember to tweak the servo positions to however you like.
 * The above code I have provided consists of 4 different moves.